ratschlab/clinical-embeddings/README.md

 ### Hyperparameter Search

 We use a [Slurm](https://slurm.schedmd.com) based compute cluster and provide a wrapper script (`./run_wrapper.py`) to launch hyperparameter sweeps.
 The script takes a configuration file (`.yaml`) as input and launches a hyperparameter sweep based on the specified search space.
 Individual run directories are created in the designated directory and the runs are submitted to the cluster.
+The wrapper creates dedicated `.gin` configurations in each run directory, which extend and overwrite the base configuration.
 The configuration file should specify the following parameters:

 ```yaml
 # Specify compute resources